douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Numerical Algorithms

 Numerical algorithms are a subset of computational algorithms that deal with the implementation of numerical methods for solving mathematical problems.
 These problems typically involve operations with numbers and can range from simple arithmetic to complex calculus and linear algebra.
-Let\'s delve into the basic numerical methods, matrix operations, and numerical optimization.
+Let's delve into the basic numerical methods, matrix operations, and numerical optimization.

 ### Basic Numerical Methods

 These methods are used to approximate solutions for mathematical problems and include:

-1. Numerical Integration: Techniques like the Trapezoidal Rule, Simpson\'s Rule, and Gaussian Quadrature are used for approximating the definite integral of a function.
+1. Numerical Integration: Techniques like the Trapezoidal Rule, Simpson's Rule, and Gaussian Quadrature are used for approximating the definite integral of a function.
 This is useful in areas where analytical integration is difficult or impossible.
-2. Differential Equations: Methods like Euler\'s Method, Runge-Kutta methods, and predictor-corrector methods are used for solving ordinary differential equations (ODEs) and partial differential equations (PDEs).
+2. Differential Equations: Methods like Euler's Method, Runge-Kutta methods, and predictor-corrector methods are used for solving ordinary differential equations (ODEs) and partial differential equations (PDEs).
 These are crucial in physics, engineering, and other applied sciences.
 3. Root Finding: Algorithms like the Bisection Method, Newton-Raphson Method, and Secant Method are used to find the roots of a function.
 These are essential in various scientific and engineering applications where solutions to equations are needed.

 #### Matrix Operations